lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 encryption and the resulting OSCORE message after encryption, see {{Fig-OSCORE-Compression}}.

-This translates into a segmented process where SCHC compression is applied independently in 2 stages, each with its corresponding set of rules.
-Throughout this draft we refer to them simply as the Inner SCHC Rules and the Outer SCHC Rules.
-This way compression reaches all fields of the original CoAP message.
+This translates into a segmented process where SCHC compression is applied independently in 2 stages, each with its corresponding set of rules, with the Inner SCHC Rules and the Outer SCHC Rules.
+This way compression are applied to all fields of the original CoAP message.

 Note that since the Inner part of the message can only be decrypted by the corresponding end-point, this end-point will also have to implement Inner SCHC Compression/Decompression.